Viburnum Spring Bouquet Plant – Viburnum tinus (Laurustinus, Live Starter Shrub)

 - Compact evergreen hedges and privacy screens

-- Foundation plantings and shrub borders
+- Also foundation plantings and shrub borders

 - Specimen or accent shrub in small gardens

-- Coastal, cottage, winter, and pollinator gardens
+- Similarly, coastal, cottage, winter, and pollinator gardens

 - Containers and tight urban spaces